Major code BS8179

 Admission to Teacher Candidacy

-Generally, candidates apply for admission to Teacher Candidacy during the second semester of your first year.
+Generally, teacher candidates apply for admission to Teacher Candidacy during the second semester of their first year.

 These requirements are subject to change.

 - Completion of 30 semester credit hours with cumulative GPA of 3.00.

 - Completion of the following courses with a grade of C (2.0) or better in each course:

 - Tier I Math course (1M) with a grade of C (2.0) or higher

 - Tier I Freshman Composition course (1E) with a grade of C (2.0) or higher

 - EDTE 1000 - Introduction to Teacher Education with a grade of C (2.0) or higher

 - PSY 1010 - General Psychology with a grade of C (2.0) or higher